How to Open a Bank Account in Germany: Full Guide for Foreigners

 • Statutory documents of the company (extract from the commercial register, statute, etc.)

-• Identification documents of the founders and managers of the company
+• Identification documents of the founders and managers

 • Proof of company registration in Germany

-• Information on the expected volume of transactions on the account
+• Information on expected transaction volume

 Opening a business bank account in Germany is an important step on the way to doing business in Germany.
 Choosing the right bank and thoroughly preparing for the account opening process will help to ensure a smooth and efficient start to your business.
 By following this step-by-step guide, you can minimise potential difficulties and quickly start realising your business goals in Germany.

-Opening a bank account in Germany as a non-resident
+Opening a Bank Account in Germany as a Non-Resident

 Why open a bank account in Germany?